gsalaman/astro_notes/journal.md

 * Whirlpool...yeah, probably one of my more famliar hops

 ...and then the laptop battery didn't like the cold, and I powered down everything by mistake when trying to plug it in.
 Calling it a night...

+### Post observe math
+m51 @ 75mm was 50 pixels long...giving me about 13 arc seconds per pixel.
+Previous calcs were at about 10...
+At 300mm we've got 182 pixels...giving me about 3.6 arc seconds per pixel.
+Previous calcs were 2.7.

+Those are both pretty close...

 *****
 # 1-31-21 Travel scope night tests
 Notes from tonight: